Canada–Spain relations: Bilateral relations

 Since the end of World War II, Canada and Spain enjoy friendly and close diplomatic relations.
 In December 1959, both nations eliminated visa requirements for their citizens.
-In March 1995, relations between both nations reached an all-time low when a Spanish fishing boat called the "Estai" with a crew of 45 was seized just outside of Canada's Exclusive Economic Zone because the Canadian government accused Spain of overfishing turbots near its waters, triggering the Turbot War (Guerra del fletán in Spanish).
+In March 1995, relations between both nations reached an all-time low when a Spanish fishing boat called the "Estai" with a crew of 45 was seized just outside of Canada's Exclusive Economic Zone because the Canadian government accused Spain of overfishing turbots near its waters, triggering the Turbot War (guerra del fletán in Spanish).
 During the crisis, Spain imposed visas on Canadian citizens visiting Spain and threatened to break diplomatic relations with Canada.
 Spain began sending Serviola-class patrol boat to protect their trawlers when Canada began to cut the nets of Spanish trawlers fishing in the area.
 Support from the EU was split during the crisis, with the United Kingdom and Ireland supporting Canada while continental Europe and Iceland supported Spain.
-During negations between Canada and the European Union to resolve the issue, the crew of Estai posted a $500,000 bail and returned to Spain.
+During negotiations between Canada and the European Union to resolve the issue, the crew of Estai posted a $500,000 bail and returned to Spain.
 The crisis was resolved when Canada and the European Union agreed to a deal on April 5.
 Under this agreement Spain was forced to leave the disputed zone and Canada's right to eject foreign fishing vessels from the area using military force was accepted.
 Under the deal Canada's own Greenland turbot quota was reduced, and they refunded the $500,000 fine to the owners of the Estai.
 Since the crisis, Canadian-Spanish relations improved and in 2007, a Memorandum of Understanding on Fisheries Cooperation was signed between both nations.

 Canada's Minister of Agriculture and Food, Lawrence MacAulay, highlighted an increase in trade relations due to CETA's bilateral project with the EU and assured that both countries "have always been good friends."
 Canadian Foreign Minister Chrystia Freeland classified the bilateral relations between Canada and Spain as excellent and based on common values, with Canada being one of Spain's strongest allies.
-Both countries have supported each other in internal problems.
+Likewise, both countries have supported each other in internal problems.
 On 12 October 2022, Canada illuminated Niagara Falls with the Spanish flag in commemoration of the National Day of Spain.